If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 The -n or --namespace flag can be used to list the secrets in a certain project / namespace.

-oc get secrets
+~]# oc get secrets

 NAME TYPE DATA AGE

-mysecret1 Opaque 1 133d
+my-secret1 Opaque 1 133d

-mysecret2 kubernetes.io/tls 1 133d
+my-secret2 kubernetes.io/tls 1 133d

-mysecret3 kubernetes.io/service-account-token 1 127d
+my-secret3 kubernetes.io/service-account-token 1 127d

 The oc get secret command followed by the name of a secret can be used to display an individual secret.

-oc get secret mysecret1
+~]# oc get secret my-secret

 NAME TYPE DATA AGE

-mysecret1 Opaque 1 133d
+my-secret Opaque 1 133d

-The -o yaml option can be used to display the contents of the secret.
+The -o or --output yaml option can be used to display the contents of the secret.
 In this example, the secret contains a key named "myKey" and the key contains an encrypted value of "anRwL7VzZ4JpZDxna1F2dpFt9HNw7HZ0cK5wYXlzd29aZD1TTnMjZG75Rwa=".

-oc get secret mysecret1 -o yaml
+~]# oc get secret my-secret --output yaml

 apiVersion: v1